Allison V. Bishop

-If none of the above options meet your needs, I am available to meet on a hourly basis for $175 per hour, calculated to the next quarter hour.
+If none of the above options meet your needs, I am available to meet on a hourly basis for $195 per hour.

 There may be discounts available in certain circumstances.
 I generally do not turn anyone away for inability to pay.
 Payment is expected at the end of each session.
-I accept cash, checks or credit cards.
+I accept cash, checks, credit cards, and Venmo.

-If you’re not located in the Greater Portland area, we can still have a coaching session by phone or another method, such as Skype.
+If you’re not located in the Greater Portland area, we can still have a coaching session by phone or another method, such as Zoom.